mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Using cross-validation and grid search requires our algorithms to be trained over and over again (sometimes even on the same data).
 This is expensive and can take a loooooooong time.
-The reality is that real-life constrains on computational power sometimes prevent us to follow all the "ideal world" guidelines.
+The reality is that real-life constraints on computational power sometimes prevent us to follow all the "ideal world" guidelines.
 In particular in the deep learning community where datasets are large and training times are long, cross-validation is often substituted with a single train-test split and - instead of grid search - parameters are often optimized based on